I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d10ddi-checkcounterinfo.md

 <p>The driver can use the <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-seterror-cb.md">pfnSetErrorCb</a> callback function to set an error code.
 For more information about setting error codes, see the following Remarks section.</p>

 ## -remarks
-<p>If the user-mode display driver does not support any of the concepts that are represented in the members of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff541827">D3D10DDI_COUNTER_INFO</a> structure, it can populate the members of D3D10DDI_COUNTER_INFO with zeros. </p>

-<p>The driver's <b>CheckCounterInfo</b> function cannot call the <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-seterror-cb.md">pfnSetErrorCb</a> callback function to set the D3DDDIERR_DEVICEREMOVED error code because <b>CheckCounterInfo</b> is a capability-check type of function.
-The driver must ensure that it has enough information after device creation to respond to a call to <b>CheckCounterInfo</b>, even in the presence of D3DDDIERR_DEVICEREMOVED. <b>CheckCounterInfo</b> should not encounter any errors.
-However, <b>CheckCounterInfo</b> might call <b>pfnSetErrorCb</b> for critical errors. </p>

-<p>If the user-mode display driver does not support any of the concepts that are represented in the members of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff541827">D3D10DDI_COUNTER_INFO</a> structure, it can populate the members of D3D10DDI_COUNTER_INFO with zeros. </p>
+<p>If the user-mode display driver does not support any of the concepts that are represented in the members of the <a href="..\d3d10umddi\ns-d3d10umddi-d3d10ddi-counter-info.md">D3D10DDI_COUNTER_INFO</a> structure, it can populate the members of D3D10DDI_COUNTER_INFO with zeros. </p>

 <p>The driver's <b>CheckCounterInfo</b> function cannot call the <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-seterror-cb.md">pfnSetErrorCb</a> callback function to set the D3DDDIERR_DEVICEREMOVED error code because <b>CheckCounterInfo</b> is a capability-check type of function.
 The driver must ensure that it has enough information after device creation to respond to a call to <b>CheckCounterInfo</b>, even in the presence of D3DDDIERR_DEVICEREMOVED. <b>CheckCounterInfo</b> should not encounter any errors.
 However, <b>CheckCounterInfo</b> might call <b>pfnSetErrorCb</b> for critical errors. </p>